10 Best Newsletter Examples to Inspire You in 2019

-They are one of the greatest tool to check grammar and spelling.
+They are one of the greatest tools to check grammar and spelling.
 Oh yes, they do that too — not only reports.

 But makes their emails so great?
 Why do we all keep talking about Grammarly?

 Because they were first to implement this kind of hyper-personalization.
-They gathered users’ data like activity, mistakes, missing dots, the quantity of words that have been checked and quantity of rare words used.
+They gathered users’ data like activity, mistakes, missing dots, the number of words that have been checked and the quantity of rare words used.

 For users, it is a great chance to track their activity, progress, they know what particular units in grammar they need to work on.
 For email marketers, it is a great example of what a hyper-personalization can be; it is also the source for new ideas to implement to better communicate with customers.